peteroupc/peteroupc.github.io/graphics.md

     - 362,496 bytes (the capacity of a FAT formatted "360K" 5.25-inch floppy disk), or
     - 681 million bytes (slightly less than the maximum capacity of a formatted CD-ROM).
 - The game uses no more than 16 million bytes of system memory at a time.
-- The game uses no more than 655,360 bytes of system memory (plus 262,144 bytes of additional memory for graphics use only) at a time.[^13]
+- The game uses no more than 655,360 bytes of system memory (plus 262,144 bytes of additional memory for graphics use only) at a time.[^14]
-- The game aims for a frame rate of 30 frames per second.
+- The game aims for a rate of 30 frames per second.
 - The game's graphics are rendered in software.
 That is, the rendering does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics programming interface (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished frame to the screen (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
-- The game's graphics rendering employs only 32-bit and smaller integers and fixed-point arithmetic.[^14]
+- The game's graphics rendering employs only 32-bit and smaller integers and fixed-point arithmetic.[^15]

 <a id=Notes_on_Specification></a>